Rofaydaaa/6-stage-pipelined-processor-Harvard/README.md

 * Forward unit
 * PC decision unit

-Below you can find PDF For the design for clearer view, in addition to signals and instructions design
+Below, you can find the PDF for the design, providing a clearer view, in addition to the design of signals and instructions.

 [Design PDF Preview](./Design.pdf)